-Spencer is no stranger to forecasting weather in the Mid-South.
-His started his career at KAIT in Jonesboro, Ark., which is also a sister station of WMC Action News 5.
-Spencer came to Memphis from WAAY-TV in Huntsville, Ala. where he was the chief meteorologist.
+Spencer Denton is no stranger to forecasting weather in the Mid-South.
+His started his career at KAIT in Jonesboro, Arkansas, which is a sister station of WMC Action News 5.
+Spencer came to Memphis from WAAY-TV in Huntsville, Alabama where he was the chief meteorologist.
 Prior to that, he worked at the CBS station in Huntsville as a weekend and morning meteorologist.

 Before moving to Alabama in 2006, Spencer worked at WSMV in Nashville where he was nominated for an Emmy for his coverage of Hurricane Rita.
 Spencer has covered everything from major tornado outbreaks to big snow storms across the south.

-Spencer has a Master's degree in geoscience from Mississippi State University and a Bachelor's degree in communications from Trevecca Nazarene University in Nashville.
-While at MSU, Spencer was ranked the #1 forecaster in a forecasting contest including students and professors from meteorology schools across the nation.
+Spencer has a master's degree in geoscience from Mississippi State University and a bachelor's degree in communication from Trevecca Nazarene University in Nashville.
+While at MSU, Spencer was ranked the No. 1 forecaster in a forecasting contest including students and professors from meteorology schools across the nation.

-Spencer really enjoys spending his free time with his wife and daughter.
-They plan to check out all the cool attractions Memphis has to offer like the zoo, Grizzlies games, and the Redbirds.
+Spencer enjoys spending his free time with his wife and daughter and visiting the zoo, Grizzlies games and the Redbirds.
 He is also a huge college basketball and football fan and even plays league basketball in his free time.

 Meteorologist Spencer Denton can be seen on Action News 5 weekdays at noon, 3:30 and 4 p.m.

 The high risk of severe weather category is so rare.
 In the U.S. we don’t see it very often and it is even more rare here in the Mid-South.
 The last one issued was May 20, 2019 across the southern Plains and before that it hadn’t been issued since 2017.